Last Updated on May 16, 2023 by Andrew Pirie

 Lotta Harala of Finland was second in 13.07 in a PB.
 Mette Gravesgaard of Denmark took third in a new national record of 13.13.
 Johnson-Thompson faded to 6th in 13.94.

 World Record Holder Armand Duplantis of Sweden extended his dominating form with a world leader in the Pole Vault to 6.01m.
 He broke a 21-year-old meet record of Rodion Gataullin of the Soviet Union at 5.95m.
 Ben Broeders was a distant second with 5.73m.

 Yaroslava Mahuchikh (2001) of Ukraine set the world junior record in the High Jump last year at 2.04m.
 Took the world lead with a 2.00m win.
 Yuliya Levchenko, her countrywoman, was 2nd in 1.98m.

 In the Women’s 100m, Ajla Del Ponte of Switzerland continued her fine winning form, winning her 7th of 7 races this year in 11.20.
 From Van Hunenstijn of Netherlands 11.28 and Talou of Ivory Coast 11.32.
 Wadeline Jonathas (USA) won the 400m in 51.94.

 With the absence of Noah Lyles, Adam Gemili (GBR) won the 200m in 20.61.

-It was a close Men’s Long Jump, with home-country favorite Thobias Montler of Sweden winning in 8.13m, from Samaai of South Africa 8.09m, and Pulli of Finland 8.02m.
+It was a close Men’s Long Jump, with home-country favorite Thobias Montler of Sweden winning in 8.13m, Samaai of South Africa at 8.09m, and Pulli of Finland at 8.02m.

 Andrew was elected Vice President of the Association of Track and Field Statisticians in 2020 after being a member for 7 years.